unitedstates/inspectors-general/README.md

 * `--year`: A `YYYY` year, only fetch reports from this year.
 * `--since`: A `YYYY` year, only fetch reports from this year onwards.
 * `--debug`: Print extra output to STDOUT.
 (Can be quite verbose when downloading.)
+* `--dry_run`: Will scrape sites and write JSON metadata to disk, but won't download full reports or extract text.

 ### Contributing a Scraper